 5. Don’t Get Complacent

 As a business owner, you strive to get to the top.

 Long hours and lack of sleep become a part of your life, and you don’t let anything get in the way.

-You work harder than you’ve ever have in your life and you don’t stop until you’re content, which should be never.
+You work harder than you’ve ever have in your life and you don’t stop until you’re content.

 I did get comfortable, and I lost that drive and passion that got me to the top in the first place.

 That comfort brought less work and more sleep.

 Even at that, the money was still rolling in, no matter what.